RTL Zwei: Prime-time

 Among its prime-time line-up the channel's own docu soap productions such as Die Geissens – Eine schrecklich glamouröse Familie and Frauentausch are particularly successful.
-Various US shows such as Game of Thrones and The Walking Dead have been, and continue to be, the most successful series of RTL II's prime-time slot.
-Its late-night line-up also features North American series such as Autopsy – Mysteriöse Todesfälle and Flashpoint.
+Various US shows such as Game of Thrones and The Walking Dead have been the most successful series of RTL II's prime-time slot.
+Its late-night line-up also featured North American series such as Autopsie – Mysteriöse Todesfälle and Flashpoint.

 Anime and children's programming

 RTL II has offered the largest anime content of all free-to-air German-language TV channels.
-It aired about over 80 Anime series since the channel and also broadcast cartoons.
-On weekdays, RTL II also airs an anime afternoon under their children/youth banner "Pokito".
-Following tensions with media authorities, RTL II's standards and practices department is believed to be especially sensitive about children's programming.
-As a consequence, the channel has cut scenes in anime series like Detective Conan, InuYasha, One Piece and Naruto, for which it has received criticism from anime fans.
-Even some episodes where the original version had previously been given a FSK 6 rating, meaning that it is suitable for children ages 6 up and may legally be aired at all hours of the day, have been edited down.
+It aired about over 80 Anime series and also broadcast cartoons.
+On weekdays, RTL II also aired an anime afternoon in their children/youth "Pokito" slot.
+Following tensions with media authorities, RTL II's standards and practices department was believed to be especially sensitive about children's programming.
+As a consequence, the channel has cut scenes from anime series like Detective Conan, InuYasha, One Piece and Naruto, for which it has received criticism from anime fans.
+Even some episodes where the original version had previously been given a FSK 6 rating, meaning that it was suitable for children ages 6 up and may legally be aired at all hours of the day, have been edited down.
 In February 2013, RTL II announced that its Sunday morning children's programme would be discontinued as of 21 April 2013.
 A separate and short-lived online channel for anime was launched in April.